 The explanation for the power of specialization comes from Scott Adams, the cartoonist behind Dilbert.
 He explained his career as he is a little bit funny, but that he had no chance at being the funniest guy in the world.
 And he was a little bit artistic, but he had no chance at being a great artist.
 But he combined those two skills together and that was enough to be a great cartoonist (a little funny and a little artistic).

 But what made him rich and famous was that he wrote a cartoon about a topic that nobody else was covering: the absurdity of office work.
 That’s category design.
-He kept specializing and narrowing, until he was best in the world at something.
+He kept specializing until he was best in the world at something.
 He’s the #1 comedic cartoonist covering how meaningless office work feels.

 He is a specialist.
-He would not have succeeded if he tried to cover all topics or if he’d tried to do a funny cat to compete with Garfield or a trouble making young boy to compete with Dennis the Menace.
+He would not have succeeded if he tried to cover all topics or if he’d tried to do a funny cat to compete with Garfield or a troublemaking young boy to compete with Dennis the Menace.
 All that would have led to was competing with people who were already better than him.
 Instead, he narrowed his focus until he found something where he could be the clear #1.

 The framework I like is “What for Whom.”
 The Who is you imagining your ideal audience.
 Your actual audience will always end up being broader.
 But start with imagining yourself talking to a single type of person.
 Here are some examples.

-- I got half-way into writing a book about meditation.
+- I got half-way through writing a book about meditation.
 But I wanted to reach entrepreneurs, investors and athletes who believe in science.
 Their shared trait is that they are competitive.
 So the working title was Strongest Mind in the Room.
 I told that to my meditation teacher, Will Kabat Zinn, and he said, “That sounds like the dark side.”
 Which is exactly what I was looking for — I wanted to be the best choice for competitive people and I wasn’t going to be afraid to make the existing meditation market uncomfortable.

 - Scott Adams is Funny Comic Strips for Office Workers.

 - I have a coach working on a product right now: “Learning to code for entrepreneurs who want to build their own website rather than outsource it.”
 She’d helped a few thousand women learn to code and had run into this market over and over again — business owners who liked doing things themselves, thought coding was just a touch too hard, but also thought $30k for outsourcing was crazy.
 That's a much more narrow audience than the general case of "Learn to Code" but it's also an audience where she can raise her rates.

 Step by Step Until You Are #1